K-Sato1995/gatsbyBlog/content/posts/React-Firebase-Authentication/index.md

 language: english
 cover: ./cover.png
 generate-card: false
 tags:
   - React
   - Firebase
   - Hooks
-description: Simple guideline about how to implement a simple authentication with React and Firebase.
+description: "Simple guideline about how to implement a simple authentication with React and Firebase."
 ---
 # Set up Firebase